prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 #### Step 4: Make a bid request
 {:.no_toc}

 The `fetchDemand` method makes a bid request to the prebid server.
-You should provide a `GAMRequest` object to this method so Prebid SDK sets the targeting keywords of the winning bid for future ad requests.
+You should use the version of the `fetchDemand` which returns the targeting keywords in the callback.
+Later you will construct the IMA ad request using these keywords.

 #### Step 5: Generate GAM Instream URI
 {:.no_toc}